Group of Art Harper Saturday Academy students working outside on a project

 Art Harper and his wife, Linda Richardson Harper Arthur H. Harper, affectionately known as “Art,” was born in Trenton, New Jersey.
 His love of chemistry led him to pursue a bachelor’s degree in chemical engineering from Stevens Institute of Technology.
 After graduating in 1978, he began a successful 20+ year career at General Electric (GE), where he rose to the position of Chief Executive Officer of the Equipment Services Division.
 After leaving GE, Harper co-founded GenNx360 Capital Partners, a private equity buyout firm, which he managed until he passed away in September 2017.

-Harper was an avid philanthropist with a strong desire to help underrepresented minorities and individuals from under-resourced communities.
-He served on the boards of non-profit organizations, donated to numerous charities, and funded two scholarships at Stevens.
-In 2017, Art, in collaboration with his friend Nate Davis ’76 and other Stevens alumni inspired the creation of the Stevens ACES (Accessing Careers in Engineering and Science) program.
-Stevens ACES recruits students from underrepresented backgrounds or under-resourced communities, and seeks to expose, stimulate and support their progress toward a STEM degree.
+Harper was a dedicated philanthropist with a strong desire to expand educational opportunities for students facing financial and educational barriers.
+He served on the boards of nonprofit organizations, donated to numerous charities, and funded two scholarships at Stevens.
+In 2017, Art, in collaboration with his friend Nate Davis ’76 and other Stevens alumni, helped inspire the creation of the Stevens ACES (Accessing Careers in Engineering and Science) program.
+Stevens ACES engages students with strong academic potential who may have limited access to STEM resources, supporting their exploration of college pathways and advancement toward STEM degrees.